ctiedt/rsramfs/README.md

-# minimal-rust-km
+# ext2rs

-A simple prototype to show how you can build a linux kernel module using Rust.
+This will be

 ## How to build

 You need a working C toolchain, headers for the kernel you are compiling for and a (nightly) Rust toolchain with `cargo-xbuild`.
+This also requires `rust-src` (install it with `rustup component add rust-src`).
 To compile the module, run `make all` from the base directory.
-Try it out with `make test` or `sudo insmod build/minimod.ko` (don't forget to unload the module with `sudo rmmod minimod` afterwards).
+Try it out with `make test` or `sudo insmod build/ext2rs.ko` (don't forget to unload the module with `sudo rmmod ext2rs` afterwards).

 ## A short overview